Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 Similar to super automatic grinders, the Baratza’s conical burrs are quite loud.
 Seeing as they’re installed almost directly on the surface, you’ll have no problem hearing them in action.
 Grinding coffee at four in the morning?
 If you live alone on a desert island, it’ll be fine.
 Otherwise, your neighbors might start giving you dirty looks.

-Baratza Encore Operation
+The Baratza Encore in Operation

 One nice feature of this coffee grinder is the two-way on/off switch.
-It doesn’t matter which way you turn it.
-So you don’t have to worry about somehow using it incorrectly.
+It doesn’t matter which way you turn it, so you don’t have to worry about somehow using it incorrectly.

 Additionally, the grinder has a pulse button on the front.
 This is suitable either for grinding a little extra or for low-volume grinding into a portafilter.

 However, as I already mentioned, this isn’t a dedicated espresso grinder.
 So you’ll need to position your portafilter well below the grind outlet, hold it steady and press the pulse button until it’s full.
+This is tricky and, of course, doesn’t work without some amount of spillage.
+Still, with a little practice, it can be done.

-For larger volumes of ground coffee — when you’re using a coffee maker, for example — you simply use the included container.
+For larger volumes of ground coffee — when you’re using a coffee maker, for example — you simply use the included catch cup.
 That way you won’t make a mess.
+The grounds container creates almost no static charge, so you’ll get practically all the coffee you’ve ground.

 If you also use a coffee scale, you’ll get the right amount of coffee — even with the Encore’s non-existent dosing aids — without wasting half of it along the way.